 Sermon for The Baptism of Our Lord.
-Year C. January 10, 2016

 The fact that we have survived the journey to the font in the Christian assembly should be cause for rejoicing and thanksgiving, but not for presuming that we will always come out unscathed in the catastrophes of life in this world, including the devastations of nature and the terrors of history.

-In this river that served as a demarcation between the promised land and the land beyond the Jordan, John the Baptist appears and puts people into the water — including his cousin Jesus who insisted on identifying with the people of Israel in their confession and forgiveness of sins.
+In the river Jordan that served as a demarcation between the promised land and the land beyond the Jordan, John the Baptist appears and puts people into the water — including his cousin Jesus who insisted on identifying with the people of Israel in their confession and forgiveness of sins.
 The water is a sign of death, but also of life and cleansing.

 But Jesus’ baptism is not completed by John.
 He had another baptism to go through — a baptism in blood.
 He would eventually be linking his baptism with his impending death at the hands of the leaders of the people who thought their job was to purge Israel of God’s enemies.
 “Can you be baptized with the baptism into which I am soon to be baptized?” he asks his bewildered disciples.

-But we have already entered into death and resurrection in the baptismal font and we aren’t afraid of what we face life.
-We plunge into life—like the Greek boys who dive into the cold waters to retrieve the cross on Epiphany Day blessing of the waters and discover what a profound renewal of baptism experience this is.
-They are to follow the cross even into the depths of the sea—that formless void to which the earth sometimes threatens to return.
+But we have already entered into death and resurrection in the baptismal font and we aren’t afraid of what we face in life.
+We plunge into life—like the Greek boys who dive into the waters to retrieve the cross on the Epiphany Day blessing of the waters and discover what a profound renewal of baptism this experience is.
+In life they are to follow the cross, even as they followed it into the depths of the sea—that formless void to which the earth sometimes threatens to return.